Deer Creek/Bryson Paddock Sites

+Grass houses, similar to this one, were probably the dwellings of the people of Deer Creek and Bryson Paddock.

 The Deer Creek/Bryson Paddock Sites are the remains of 18th century fortified villages of the Wichita tribe located along the Arkansas River in Kay County, Oklahoma.

+Page 13 of "The Deer Creek Site, Oklahoma", by Mildred Mott Wendel also references a Love site less than 1 1/4 mi.
+N. of the Bryson Paddock site.

 Location and history

 The Deer Creek Site is located east of Newkirk, Oklahoma.
 It is situated on a low bluff overlooking the Arkansas River.
 The Bryson Paddock site is almost 2 miles (3 km) north also on a low bluff near the river.
 Both sites were fortified with log and earth stockades surrounding villages of grass-thatched conical houses typical of the Wichita Indians.
 An archaeologist has estimated that the sites had a population of 3,000 people.
 Some of the houses were large.
 One, excavated by archaeologists, had a diameter of 42 feet.

 It appears that the inhabitants of the two sites were the Wichita descendants of the Quivira people visited by Francisco Vásquez de Coronado in 1541 in central Kansas and the Rayados visited by Cristobal de Oñate in 1601 near Arkansas City, Kansas.
 The reason the Quivirans moved south to these sites about 1720 is probably due to two factors.
 First, the Wichita were under pressure from the Apache and Comanche on the west and the Osage on the east, The Deer Creek/Bryson Paddock sites may have been more secure against attacks.
 Secondly, located on the Arkansas River, near the head of navigation for large canoes, French traders could transport trade goods to the sites by boat.
 Archaeologists have found metal tools and glass beads of French and English origin at the site.
 The Wichita probably traded buffalo skins and meat (jerky) to the French in exchange.
 Some French traders may have lived at the sites.

 The Wichita were known to be excellent farmers and their villages were surrounded by fields of corn, beans, squash, watermelon (introduced by the Spanish), tobacco, native plums, and possibly other fruits and nuts.
 A metate (grinding stone) weighing hundreds of pounds has been found at the sites which indicates large scale processing of corn meal.
 They traded their agricultural products to the buffalo hunting Plains Indians.

 Archaeologists believe the Wichita moved away from the site in 1758, probably to escape Osage attacks.
 The French negotiated a peace between the Wichita and the Comanche in 1746, and the Wichita journeyed south to new homes in the Red River valley on the border between Texas and Oklahoma.
 There they became major allies and trade partners of the Comanche.